 Milk-Milk-Milk ,Single-channel video, 03:05, 2021

-In the third grade of elementary school, my friends and I were required to listen to the 'Milk Song' played by the teacher and drink a small 200ml milk pack within three minutes.
-Despite knowing that drinking milk caused severe stomachaches, I drank it to avoid standing out from the other kids.
-The taste was repulsive.
-I couldn't stand the smell of milk coming from other kids' mouths either.
-Throughout the following class, I endured excruciating pain while sweating profusely, and as soon as the break came, I rushed secretly to the bathroom.
+In the third grade of elementary school, my classmates and I were required to listen to the “Milk Song” played by our teacher and finish a small 200 ml carton of milk within three minutes.
+Even though I knew that drinking milk caused severe stomachaches, I drank it so that I would not appear different from the other children.
+The taste was unpleasant and fishy, and I hated the smell of milk on other children's breath.
+During the following class, I would sit through the pain, breaking into a cold sweat, and as soon as recess began, I would rush to the bathroom before anyone noticed.